potix/json_finder/README.md

     * two arguments.
     * first argument is coluanm name of json string.
     * second argument is key for finding.
-    * return integer or null
+    * return integer or null.
         * boolean is returned as integer
     * nested key is separate by '.'.
     * if key include '.', escape by '\\'